Stanford-BioE80/Stanford-BioE80.github.io/_docs/w3ps.md

 [source](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2775486/))

-Add figure here.

-2.a. **Develop a device-level block diagram** that would result in the so-shown behavior.Label simple sensors, logic blocks, and actuators, as needed.
+4.a. **Develop a device-level block diagram** that would result in the so-shown behavior.
+Label simple sensors, logic blocks, and actuators, as needed.
 Connect outputs to inputsif and as required.
 (Hint:  Only give simple device names (e.g., “Dark sensor,” “pigmentactuator” etc.); do not describe any biology in any molecular detail).
 (30 points)

-2.b.
+4.b.
 Take a look at the photo of the system in action.
 Note the edge detection in the case of asquare or Alfred Hitchcock’s portrait. **What do you observe?** For example, why is there more pigment inside the corners of the square, or inside the bottom left angle of Alfred’s portrait?  (bullet points, 10 points)

-## (Q3) Ring Oscillator (20 pts)

-Here is a system level diagram of a 3-inverter Ring oscillator.
-Think back to the class on Wednesday, imagine that you are a system's level **Bioengineer** designing this oscillator...

-Add figure here.

-3.a.
-What is an ideal inverter from a systems level perspective? (bullet points and a simple diagram to describe inputs and outputs for the inverters) (10 points)

-3.b.
-Provide an example of a bad design choice, from system's level view, for these inverters?
-(Ring oscillator should still work) (10 points)

 **Extra learning** (100% optional):